-Denmark does still blacklist unlicensed gaming sites although that list is relatively small to this day.
+Denmark does still blacklist unlicensed online betting sites although that list is relatively small to this day.
 Apart from that short list of banned websites, you can play anywhere you wish.
 The above sites are my favorites based on my own experiences.
-They are all large betting sites that collectively serve millions of customers around the world.
+They are all large sports betting sites that collectively serve millions of customers around the world.

 Denmark Gambling Laws